foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-4.md

 ## SSEEdit Basics

-Let's have a look at the book in SSEEdit now.
+Let's go find the book in SSEEdit.

 - Click the **SSEEdit** icon in your tool bar to quickly launch it through MO2.